'Standing Eagle' to speak at Farmington Public Library

 November is Native American Heritage Month, celebrating Indigenous peoples past and present.

-Park Hills resident Matthew Aguilar, aka "Standing Eagle," will be giving a lecture at 7 p.m.
-Monday, Nov.
-21 in the Farmington Public Library.
+In recognition of this month's designation, Park Hills resident Matthew Aguilar, "Standing Eagle," will be giving a lecture at 7 p.m.
+Monday in the Farmington Public Library.
 The event is free and open to the public.

 According to Aguilar, it was not until his generation, known in Native circles as the seventh fire generation, where the heritage and culture started to be celebrated, both in the United States and in Mexico.